 Know the impact of running something

 You should always know the impact of a Flow running at a specific time.
-For example, if you’re running a Flow that backups up something during working hours, you’ll be backing up something that will be stale as soon as you finish.
-Another example is Flow that performs actions on productions systems.
+For example, if you’re running a Flow that backups up something during working hours, you’ll be backing up something stale as soon as you finish.
+Another example is Flow which performs actions on production systems.
 If the action is “heavy” for the systems, end users will notice the impact and generate downtimes.

 Always think about “what’s the consequence of running this Flow?”
 Testing helps a lot.
-Test with a small subset, try to increase it over time and understand the impact with the entire dataset.
+Test with a small subset, try to increase it over time, and understand the impact on the entire dataset.
 It’s all about control and reducing impact.

 Use it to spread the load on the systems.

 If you’re doing something that impacts the production serves, and you have a worldwide team, meaning that you don’t have time for downtime, you can use the “recurrence” trigger to spread the load on the system over time.
-If you have to copy files, for example, copy a bunch of them every 10 minutes instead of copying all of them in one shot at one time.
-By doing this, you’ll alleviate the pressure on the systems and impact less on your end-users.
+If you have to copy files, for example, copy a bunch of them every 10 minutes instead of copying them in one shot at one time.
+Doing this will alleviate the pressure on the systems and impact less on your end-users.